Convincing the Boss to Let Me Go To a Conference

 Your department has a respectable marketing budget.
 But you feel it’s missing out on using social media: it does little with its Facebook account and nothing with Snapchat or Instagram.

-You want your company to send you to a “Social Media for Business” class at a local college next fall.
-There are application fees, plus tuition, and it would mean taking off work early a couple of days a week to attend class.
+You want your company to send you to a “Social Media for Business” conference in Chicago next fall.
+There are conference fees, travel expense, and you would be out of the office for three days.

 You discussed this with Jim, but he’s shown little interest.
 Yet, Jim was once a key player in getting your company’s website going.
 He also uses the internet for e-mail blasts and e-coupons to help with sales promotions.

 Even with his past innovations, you don’t think Jim appreciates newer online marketing vehicles.
-The course registration deadline is around the corner.
+The conference registration deadline is around the corner.
 But you aren’t sure how to proceed, since you have no power over your boss.
-How can your Q4 style be applied to influencing your boss?

 A First-Person Statement could be effective too.
 Instead of pointing an accusatory finger at Jim for holding things up, ask for his help: “Jim, I’m really concerned about our marketing effort falling behind our competitors in this significant area.
 I see other companies like ours doing much more with social media ….”
 This can be the bridge to help Jim address the issue.
 If you’re both on the same side, the discussion could then turn to how to find the funds and time for you to attend the class.